Martin521/AboutFsharp/ContributingToFSharpUsingVSCodeIonideDevContainers.md

  Have fun finding your way through the compiler code.

+ ## Problems?

+ You have messed stuff up?
+Something does not work anymore and you can't find the reason?

+ Just delete the containers and volumes in Docker Desktop and start all over.
+It just takes a few minutes.

  ## Feedback

  PLEASE send feedback (via issues or on FSF Slack) if you find mistakes or missing items, or have other remarks, or questions.